 Poultry housing system refers to the way poultry birds are housed including their access to the outdoors, feeding method, and so on.

 Your choice of poultry farming and housing system is determined by a number of factors such as accessibility to land and capital.
-Four poultry farming and housing systems are discussed below.
+Below, we discuss 8 poultry housing systems.

 You may also be interested in commonly used terms and definitions in poultry management and record keeping.